Dover Court International School: School anthem

 The Dover Court Anthem, in celebration of the school's diversity, is sung to the tune of Beethoven's Symphony No. 9, better known as "Ode to Joy".
 The song, officially the anthem of the former Dover Court Preparatory School, is not in regular use, but was last performed by students at the school's 45th Anniversary celebrations in 2017 and has not been replaced.

 Cover of the Dover Court Preparatory School Yearbook (1974-75), with artwork depicting the school's diversity of cultures.

 Dover Court Association

 The 'Dover Court Association' (DCA) was originally established as the 'Parent Teacher Friend Association' (PTFA) shortly after the founding of Dover Court Preparatory School in 1972 as a recognised society of parents.
 The name was changed to the 'Dover Court Association' following the school's change of ownership in 2014.
 It is involved in many activities of the school, including organising social events, fundraising and pastoral support.
 The Dover Court Association is volunteer-led and is a registered society, in line with the Societies Act and Regulations of Singapore.
 It is headed by a small executive committee comprising elected Chairs, Treasurer, Secretary and a wider committee of volunteers.

 Notable alumni

-Alumni of Dover Court (both Dover Court International School and the former Dover Court Preparatory School) are known as Old Doverians.
+Alumni of Dover Court (both Dover Court International School and the former Dover Court Preparatory School) are known as Doverians.